sigmer/portaldocs/portal-sdk/generated/top-ap-cli.md

         registry=https://msazure.pkgs.visualstudio.com/_packaging/AzurePortal/npm/registry/
         always-auth=true
         ```
-    1. From the command prompt in the same directory generate a readonly PAT using vsts-npm-auth
+    1. From the command prompt in the same directory:
+        - set the default npm registry
+           ```
+           npm config set registry https://msazure.pkgs.visualstudio.com/_packaging/AzurePortal/npm/registry/
+           ```
+        - generate a readonly PAT using vsts-npm-auth
            ```
            vsts-npm-auth -R -config .npmrc
            ```
            Generally the PAT will be written to %USERPROFILE%\.npmrc we strongly recommend not checking your PAT into source control; anyone with access to your PAT can interact with Azure DevOps Services as you.

  - Path
     Ensure the following are on your path i.e resolve when typed in and run from the command prompt.